 If you’re lucky enough to have a front porch area, make it the best it can be!
 Our brick&batten designers are asked everyday to add front porch spaces to existing homes.
 People are realizing that front porches create beautiful curb appeal but also an excellent place to hang with family and friends.
 In 2020, you will notice a pull to spend time in front of the house, as well as the back.

 In conclusion, our designers have found 16 home exterior design ideas for 2020.
 Basically, simple and low maintenance is a DO, while complicated, excess is time to DITCH.
 Everything from changing your planters to a simple terra cotta design to adding a front porch, you will be seeing more and more of this year.

 We would love to partner with you on a virtual exterior home design.
-We recommend simple changes which have a big impact on curb appeal, creating a beautiful outdoor space.
+We recommend simple changes that have a big impact on curb appeal, creating a beautiful outdoor space.

 Subscribe for more content like this!